johnpaulada/awesome-learning-collections/README.md

 ## Others
 * [Learn Anything](https://learn-anything.xyz/) - *the platform for knowledge discovery that helps you understand any topic through the most efficient paths, as voted by the community.*
+* [YouTube Creator Academy](https://creatoracademy.youtube.com/) - Learn how to be a great YouTube content creator.
 * [Product Hunt Curated Resources](https://www.producthunt.com/search?q=curated%20resource) - Curated resource lists showcased in Product Hunt.
 * [Wisdom Curated](http://wisdomcurated.com/) - A curated list of learning resources about life.
 * [Boundless](https://courses.lumenlearning.com/catalog/boundlesscourses) - Free legit textbooks.